learning-layers/TagRec/README.md

 * split_l1o for splitting a dataset into training and test-sets using a leave-one-out method
 * split_8020 for splitting a dataset into training and test-sets using 80/20 split
 * lda_samples for creating LDA topics for the resources in a dataset
+* tensor_samples for creating samples for the FM and PITF methods implemented in [PITF and FM algorithms](http://www.informatik.uni-konstanz.de/rendle/software/tag-recommender/)
+* mymedialite_samples for creating samples for the WRMF method implemented in [MyMediaLite](http://www.mymedialite.net/)

 , second the dataset(-directory):
 * bib for BibSonomy